 Also, do not stop at just getting a sunscreen, make sure to get a full regimen, and strictly follow a skincare routine.

 Read through this article carefully.
-It should serve as a guide for buying a good sunscreen fit for you.
+It should serve as a guide to help you buy the right sunscreen for your skin in Nigeria.